PeterDrake/cs488/lessons/02_xp_syllabus_github.md

+# Teams
+* Rearrange seats
+* Why haven't you made ungrading appointments?
+* Log into lab machines

 # Discussion of Ko 1-2
 * Who is the person in the chapter 1 image?
 * Class comments / reactions
 * Have each co-seated group discuss one of the chapter 1 questions, then report to class